1850 Priority Way

 Fax: (502) 266-6654

 Thomas Jefferson designed this archetypal Federal-style mansion on the sprawling estate of slaveholders John and Lucy Speed.
 It was built using slave labor sometime between 1815-16 on the site of a former hemp plantation.
-The home still contains period furniture from the early 19th century, a stone barn, blacksmith's shop and museum store.
+Abraham Lincoln spent three weeks on the plantation in 1841, while courting Mary Todd.
+The home still contains period furniture from the early 19th Century, a stone barn, blacksmith's shop and museum store.
 Seven days a week, the staff arranges tours for tourists visiting the grounds and the visitors' center also provides a comprehensive map that is a great guide to the 18-acre estate.

 Pewee Valley Confederate Cemetery is a historic cemetery located at Pewee Valley, Kentucky.
 It is the site of the old Kentucky Confederate Home.
 It is the official state burial ground, and is the only cemetery for Confederate veterans.
 The monument is unique among Civil War monuments as they are built in zinc, whereas the others are made of marble or limestone.
 The cemetery got listed on the National Register of Historic Places on November 27, 1989.

 Popularly known as the Lincoln Cabin Site, the Long Run Baptist Church and Cemetery is a historic site.
 This historic site consists of the demolished remains of the church.
 The beautiful grass grounds that is a cemetery is serene and gives one inner peace while a simple visit or mourning for a loved one.